 - Antonio Galluccio (Bachelor Thesis, finished) - TestDescriber: toward improving automated test case generation (together with Prof. Harald Gall and Sebastiano Panichella)

-- Timothy Zemp (Bachelor Thesis, in progress) - Bart: A tool for supporting DevOps during CD breaks (together with Prof. Harald Gall)
+- Timothy Zemp (Bachelor Thesis, finished) - Bart: A tool for supporting DevOps during CD breaks (together with Prof. Harald Gall)